shawnsong/kubernetes-handbook/examples/hpa/horizontal-pod-autoscaler.md

 ```
 If everything goes OK, we should see `OK!`s printed on the terminal endlessly.

-Wait for a while and check the Pod load
+Wait for a while and check the pod load
 ```shell
 $ kubectl get hpa
 NAME         REFERENCE                     TARGET    MINPODS   MAXPODS   REPLICAS   AGE